Transitivity of conservative toral endomorphisms: Introduction

 As it turns out, transitivity of conservative endomorphisms homotopic to expanding or hyperbolic linear maps is a purely topological phenomenon, resulting only from the way the map acts in the fundamental group, together with the constraint of being area preserving and non-invertible.
 The whole argument relies on a surprisingly simple description of the topology of regular open invariant sets.
 In particular, it is independent of any infinitesimal analysis such as Lyapunov exponents or domination.
 This is what allows us to work within the setting of local homeomorphisms.
 The low regularity comes "for free"; it is not pursued for its own sake.

 An obvious question is of course whether there is a non-conservative analogue of Theorem \ref{main}.
 A natural candidate would be to ask that the endomorphism in question be area expanding, i.e. that it has a Jacobian larger than one at every point (see \cite[Theorem 2]{MR3082540}).
 But the condition of being area preserving cannot be replaced with forward area expansion, at least not in those homotopy classes in which the linear representative has integer eigenvalues.
 For example, let $f_1 : \R/\Z \to \R / \Z$ be the linear expanding map $x \mapsto 2x \mod 1$, and let $f_2 : \R / \Z \to \R / \Z $ be a deformation of $f_1$ having derivative larger than $\frac{1}{2}$ at every point, but mapping a neighborhood of the origin into itself.
 Then the map $f: \TT \to \TT$ defined by $f(x,y) = (f_1(x) , f_2(y))$ is not transitive, even though it is homotopic to a linear expanding map (with $2$ as a double eigenvalue) and has a Jacobian strictly larger than one at every point.
 I thank Radu Saghin for pointing this out.
-I would also like to thank Shaobo Gan, Enrique Pujals and Rusong Zheng for helpful discussions, as well as the hospitality of Peking University where this work took place.
+I would also like to thank Shaobo Gan, Enrique Pujals, and Rusong Zheng for helpful discussions; the anonymous referee for important comments and a simple proof of Lemma \ref{invariant under iterate}; and the hospitality of Peking University where this work took place.